 An explicit procedure for simulating local Hamiltonians on a quantum computer was given by Lloyd \cite{Lloyd96}.
 This result was later substantially generalized to the simulation of sparse Hamiltonians by Aharonov and Ta-Shma \cite{Aharonov03}.
 References \cite{Childs04,Berry07} improved these results by providing a simulation scheme with complexity that scales close to linearly in the evolution time $t$ and as the fourth power of the sparseness parameter $\sparseness$, the maximum number of nonzero elements in a column.

 In this paper, we consider the general task of simulating Hamiltonians, without necessarily assuming sparsity.
 As particular applications, we provide improved methods for simulating sparse Hamiltonians and implementing unitary transformations.
 Similar to previous work on Hamiltonian simulation \cite{Aharonov03,Childs04,Berry07}, we assume throughout that the Hamiltonian is specified by an oracle.
-That is, a black-box function computes the matrix element $H_{jk}$ for any desired row index $j \in \{1,2,\ldots,\HN\}$ and column index $k \in \{1,2,\ldots,\HN\}$.
+Specifically, in our model, a black-box function computes the matrix element $H_{jk}$ for any desired row index $j \in \{1,2,\ldots,\HN\}$ and column index $k \in \{1,2,\ldots,\HN\}$.
+To simultaneously treat the case of sparse Hamiltonians, we also consider a black box that computes the positions of the nonzero matrix elements.
+(See Sec.\ \ref{sec:model} for a detailed discussion of our model and its relationship to prior work.)

 An algorithm for computing the matrix elements of $H$ can be used to construct such a black box.
 In particular, this means that the black-box model applies to common physical Hamiltonians such as those considered by Lloyd \cite{Lloyd96}.
 Such Hamiltonians are a sum of local terms, each acting on a limited number of subsystems.
 Thus they are sparse, and there is an efficient method for computing the matrix elements of the overall Hamiltonian.
 An advantage of the black-box model of Hamiltonian simulation is that it can be applied not only to physical Hamiltonians, but as a basis for designing algorithms for other problems \cite{Childs03,Childs09b,Harrow09}.